-Imagine a world without income tax; if you were an American citizen before 1913, with a few exceptions you didn’t have to deal with an April deadline and the IRS.
-Today, no one really knows how big the tax code is.
+Imagine a world without federal income tax; if you were an American citizen before 1913, with a few exceptions you didn’t have to deal with an April deadline and the IRS.

 February 3rd is the anniversary of the ratification of the 16th Amendment in 1913.
 Its champion was President William Howard Taft, and its ratification was an effort to make sure more higher-income people paid taxes, and that the government wasn't wholly dependent on tariffs and taxes on goods.